ScorexFoundation/sigmastate-interpreter/docs/perf-style-guide.md

 Here `cfor` is a macros from [spire](https://github.com/non/spire) library.
 This is compiled to efficient Java `for` loop and avoids overhead points 1) - 4).
 Depending on xs.length it is 20-50x faster (see `BasicBenchmark.scala`).
-And since `foreach` already implies a side effect operation `cfor` doesn't make the code less readable.
+And since `foreach` already implies a side effect operation, `cfor` doesn't make the code any less readable.

 ### Creating Sequences with Seq(...)